Wrinkling and Haefliger structures: Applications of wrinkling

-A topic that has received some attention in the last few years \cite{HajSchTy,WenYoung,Perry19,Perry21} is the study of the \emph{horizontal homotopy groups} $\pi_i^H$.
+A topic that has received attention in the last few years \cite{HajSchTy,WenYoung,Perry19,Perry21} is the study of the \emph{horizontal homotopy groups} $\pi_i^H$.
 These consist of homotopy classes of tangent maps into a manifold $N$ endowed with a distribution $\xi$, up to tangent homotopy.
-As we remarked above, maps into $\EtSol{M}$ project down via $p_r$ to maps tangent to the Cartan distribution $\xi_\can$ in $\SR \subset J^r\Psi$.
+As we remarked in the introduction, maps into $\EtSol{M}$ project down via $p_r$ to maps tangent to the Cartan distribution $\xi_\can$ in $\SR \subset J^r\Psi$.
+Hence \cref{prop:connectivityEtale} recovers the following statement: \begin{corollary} The inclusion in homotopy groups $\pi_i^H(\SR,\xi_\can) \rightarrow \pi_i(\SR)$ is surjective in degrees $i \leq \dim M$. \end{corollary} Observe that injectivity does not follow from \cref{prop:connectivityEtale}, since not every horizontal map can be lifted to a map to \'etale space.

+Related to the study of horizontal homotopy groups are Lipschitz homotopy groups $\pi_i^L$, as they both arise in the study of sub-Riemannian manifolds \cite{DHLTLipschitz}.
+These Lipschitz homotopy groups are defined similarly to ordinary homotopy groups, but the maps (and homotopies) are required to be Lipschitz continuous.
+Lipschitz and ordinary homotopy groups coincide for Riemannian manifolds, but this is not the case for more general metric spaces, such as sub-Riemannian manifolds equipped with a Carnot-Carath\'eodory metric.

-It follows that Proposition \ref{prop:connectivityEtale} recovers the following statement: \begin{corollary} The inclusion in homotopy groups $\pi_i^H(\SR,\xi_\can) \rightarrow \pi_i(\SR)$ is surjective in degrees $i \leq \dim M$. \end{corollary} In fact, the projected maps we obtain in this manner are Lipschitz for any Carnot-Caratheodory metric on $\xi_\can$, so we also get a surjection if we take the domain to be the Lipschitz homotopy group $\pi_i^L(\SR,\xi_\can)$.
+Reverting our attention back to \cref{cor:connectivityHorizontal}, we note that the maps into $\SR$ that are projected down from $\EtSol{M}$ are Lipschitz for any Carnot-Carath\'eodory metric on $\xi_\can$.
+Hence we also obtain a surjection if we take the domain to be the Lipschitz homotopy group $\pi_i^L(\SR,\xi_\can)$.

-This result, not quite stated like this, is classic and, as far as the authors know, a proof was first sketched by R. Thom \cite{Thom1}.
-The proof we have just presented suggests an interesting open question. \begin{question} Observe that $\pi_r^{r'}: J^{r'}\Psi \rightarrow J^r\Psi$ takes horizontal maps to horizontal maps and therefore defines a morphism of horizontal (and also Lipschitz) homotopy groups
+As far as the authors are aware, a proof of \Cref{cor:connectivityHorizontal} was first sketched by Thom \cite{Thom1}, though it was phrased differently.
+The proof we have just presented suggests an interesting open question. \begin{question} Observe that $p_r^{r'}: J^{r'}\Psi \rightarrow J^r\Psi$ with $r'>r$ takes horizontal maps to horizontal maps and therefore defines the following morphism of horizontal homotopy groups

 What can be said about its connectivity (particularly in degree $\dim M$)?

-More generally, one can ask about the connectivity between a relation $\SR \subset J^r\Psi$ and its prolongation in $J^{r'}\Psi$.
-This is most interesting when $\SR$ is not open. $\bullet$ \end{question}
+An analogous question can be posed for Lipschitz homotopy groups. \end{question}